 We then took a much needed honeymoon and while we were away, Kyle and his team worked on the roof to keep our beloved timbers safe.
 Unfortunately, when Kyle was taking the barn down, the hardwood rafters from the original barn were bent from years of being in a warm, moist, barn environment, so much to our chagrin, we purchased new, bigger, pine (which apparently is a stronger species than hardwood) rafters straight from a kiln in Georgia to ensure structural integrity for years to come.
 Kyle had those up about half way through our honeymoon and then began work on the decking and roofing.

-One of the most epic parts of our wedding barn is that all of the original wood that could be salvaged from the site at Manilla was used in putting it back together.
+One of the most epic and unique parts of our wedding barn is that all of the original wood that could be salvaged from the site at Manilla was used in putting it back together.
 Not only does that save money, but it also adds so much character.
 The decking that Indiana Barns put on top of the rafters is all of the old siding.
 When you’re inside of the barn, you can see the history on the ceiling.
 That history is now safe now, repurposed under a galvalume metal roof.
 The old hay rack was also installed in the barn.
 One end was missing, so it doesn’t go end to end like it used to, but it’s installed and again, makes it feel like the old barn inside.

 When installing the poplar siding, the Indiana Barns team installed the siding flush on the vertical sides with no gaps.
 Before installing the batten, the siding needed to dry and shrink.
 That made for a pretty awesome view on the interior of the barn, a great deal of light seeped through those cracks and made the barn feel that much more majestic.